Heated Towel Warmer & Rack Ideas: With Tips On How to Choose

 A freestanding heated towel rack is the opposite of a mounted heated rack.
 This type typically had feet to stand on and is placed on the floor to stand on its own with no further support.

-These are typically used in places or rooms that the rack is better used mobile so it can be removed when not in use.
-These often take up more space than something wall mounted and they required a cord that must be plugged into an outlet to be able to use the item.
+These are typically used in places or rooms where the rack is better-used mobile so it can be removed when not in use.
+These often take up more space than something wall mounted and they require a cord that must be plugged into an outlet to be able to use the item.

 Hot Towel Cabinet